k8stuff/Some-K8-Stuff/index.md

 keywords:

 # Hero section
-title: My own little (Public) K8 Knowledgebase
+title: Just some K8s stuff ...
 description: I forget things, so I just use this as my notepad.
 buttons:
     - content: Button